- Published on

 DAB: Business Semantic Model

 DAB is where business entities live.
-Here's what this looks like in practice.
-Instead of writing SQL that joins customer, subscription, and payment tables - handling active status logic, managing slowly changing dimensions, producing a final table with business knowledge embedded in transformation code - you declare what a Subscription entity should be using Daana's Model Description Language (DMDL):
+Instead of writing SQL that joins customer, subscription, and payment tables - handling active status logic, managing slowly changing dimensions, embedding business knowledge in transformation code - you declare what a Subscription entity should be using Daana's Model Description Language (DMDL):

 # Declarative entity definition in DMDL